MichaelWhalonCS/Jericho/README.md

 # Jericho
-Chrome Extension to bypass Medium Paywall
+Chrome Extension to bypass blog paywalls.

 Release 0: YOU ARE HERE
 When on any url that contains "medium.com", click the extension in order to open an incognito tab of the same url